Which company supplies my energy?

 To switch your energy supply you’ll need to pop in some details about you, your property and, if you are choosing a direct debit tariff, your payment details.
 That’s it.

-There really is no point paying lots more for the same energy, so pop in your postcode above to get started.
+As there really is no point paying lots more for the same energy pop in your postcode box above to start your energy comparison.